wx273/WxSat-Linux-Code/README.md

 This code was developed on Manjaro Linux but should work on other distributions.
 It uses the following external code:

-meteor_demodulator
-medet
+Software - wxtoimg (for NOAA satellites). rtl_fm package, sox, Imagemagick, rectify.py, meteor_demodulator, medet

-It also has the following dependencies:
+It also has the following hardware requirements:

 Hardware - Software Defined Radio (SDR), suitable antenna (I use a homemade QFH), laptop or desktop with suitable Linux distro.

-Software - wxtoimg (for NOAA satellites). rtl_fm package, sox, Imagemagick, rectify.py